garyexplains/speedtestg/FAQ.md

 If you want to see why Speed Test G exists, please watch this video: [5 Reasons Why Smartphone Speed Tests Are Fundamentally Flawed](https://www.youtube.com/watch?v=W68nuVxOXaE)

 ## History
 Speed Test G was launched in November 2018.
 In September/October 2019, Speed Test G 2.0 and Speed Test GX 2.0 were launched.
-For more information about V2.0 please watch these two videos: [Speed Test G 2.0 is Coming SOON!](https://www.youtube.com/watch?v=l8gFcyI2AaY) and [Speed Test G for iOS](https://www.youtube.com/watch?v=Dh6lz4gkgpY).
+For more information about V2.0 Please watch these two videos: [Speed Test G 2.0 is Coming SOON!](https://www.youtube.com/watch?v=l8gFcyI2AaY) and [Speed Test G for iOS](https://www.youtube.com/watch?v=Dh6lz4gkgpY).

 ## Speed Test G YouTube Channel.
 Speed Test G videos appear on the [Gary Explains](https://youtube.com/c/garyexplains) and also on the dedicated [Speed Test G](https://youtube.com/c/speedtestg) channel.
 The difference?
 Major and important Speed Test G videos will be published on the GE channel, whereas videos with various combinations and permutations of devices will appear on the Speed Test G channel.
 Speed Test G videos are published more frequently on the dedicated channel, often 4 or 5 times per week.